jquery/learn.jquery.com/page/ajax/jquery-ajax-methods.md

 imperative.
 We'll review it first, and then touch briefly on the convenience methods.

-I generally use the `$.ajax()` method and do not use convenience methods.
-As you'll see, it offers features that the convenience methods do not, and its syntax is more easily understandable, in my opinion.
+As you'll see, the `$.ajax()` method offers features that the convenience methods do not, along with a syntax that is more explicit, though also more verbose.

 ### `$.ajax()`

 jQuery’s core `$.ajax()` method is a powerful and straightforward way of creating Ajax requests.
 It takes a configuration object that contains all the instructions jQuery requires to complete the request.
 The `$.ajax()` method is particularly valuable because it offers the ability to specify both success and failure callbacks.
 Also, its ability to take a configuration object that can be defined separately makes it easier to write reusable code.
 For complete